 If the laryngitis is caused by acid reflux, redness and swelling will be found during the laryngoscopy.

 Treatment and Prevention

 If your laryngitis comes from straining your voice, resting it and breathing in steam will probably ease the pain and inflammation and help you recover.
-Cough drops can also help soothe the symptoms.
+Cough drops can also help soothe the symptoms, and make sure you're drinking enough fluids.
 On the other hand, if your laryngitis is a symptom of an infection, it won't go away until the infection clears up.
 If the laryngitis is caused by bronchitis or another bacterial infection, antibiotics may be needed.
 Most infections are caused by viruses and will clear up on their own without the use of antibiotics.
 When acid reflux or allergies are the source of irritation, bringing these conditions under control will make you feel better quickly.

 Avoiding voice strain and irritants is the best way to prevent simple attacks of laryngitis.
 If you get a cold or flu and it feels like you are getting laryngitis as well, avoid things that irritate your throat.
 Remember to pace yourself and try not to push your voice by talking if you don't have to.
 These steps may help to stop laryngitis in its tracks.
 Quitting smoking is another important way to treat both acute and chronic laryngitis.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Laryngitis